The Value of Deep Root Fertilization

-In the six years of using this formula, our staff has monitored the health of all trees with consistent fertilization and recorded incredible improvements in all trees studied.
+Since 1999, when we began using this formula, our staff has monitored the health of all trees with consistent fertilization and recorded incredible improvements in all trees studied.
 We found improved health in those trees we commonly address that are damaged from construction or some other negative impact to the root systems or the environments in which trees are growing.

 Another component, making up about a fifth of the material, is soluble potash.
 Potash is responsible for the following:

 - Improving the disease resistance of a tree

 - Improving your tree’s drought resistance

 - Helping to retard soil borne plants diseases